Virtual OpenCL (VCL)

 Cluster Platform

-Virtual OpenCL (VCL) is a cluster platform that allows OpenCL applications to transparently utilize many GPU devices in a cluster, as if all the devices are on the local computer.
+VirtualCL (VCL) cluster platform is a wrapper for OpenCL™ that allows most unmodified applications to transparently utilize multiple OpenCL devices in a cluster as if all the devices are local.

 Main features

-• Can run unmodified OpenCL 1.1 (and 1.0) applications.
+• Supports almost all OpenCL 1.1 (and 1.0) applications.

-• Applications can utilize cluster-wide OpenCL devices.
+• Applications can use cluster-wide OpenCL devices.

 • Transparent selection of devices.